Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 You have a significant problem if you notice low power combined with falling oil levels.
 It could stem from piston rings or valve seals, although other causes are possible.

-Get your engine inspected and repaired as soon as possible.
+Get your engine examined and fixed as soon as possible.
 The longer it’s left, the more damage will be done to other components.

 You Might Love These